luuis9am/heb-pizza-order/README.md

 ## Usage

 ### Login Page
 Upon accessing aplication you are directed to the login-page.
-Here you are able to submit login credentials to obtain a token that will be housed in localstorage.
-With the token you are then able to then use order-page features.
-Successful login is greeted with a snackbar message with a welcome message.
+Here you are able to submit login credentials to obtain a token that will be utilized when using the order-page features.
+Successful login is greeted with a snackbar message with a welcome message and redirection to the orders page.
 Unsuccessful login is shown with an error snackbar.

 ### Place Order Page
-On order you are able to configure and submit a new pizza order, view current orders, and delete an existing order.
+On the order-page you are able to configure and submit a new pizza order.
 In order to use a token is required via successful login.
 - Pizza Order submition are required to have a crust, flavor, size and table number selected.
 Upons submittance the order becomes viewable on the 'My Orders' table.
 - My Orders table reflects current orders on page-load and is able to delete specific orders via usage of the delete button icon.